 This professional skills course, intended for Music Theater majors, is designed to meet the needs of students aiming for a career on the professional stage.
-The course integrates the student's previous acting training - Body Awareness (MT101) and Speech for the Actor (MT335) - to further develop skills for the actor.
+This course integrates the student's previous acting training in MT101 and MT335 to further develop skills for the actor.